 This article is about the domestic dog.
-For related species known as "dogs", see Canidae.
-For other uses, see Dog (disambiguation).
+For related species known as "dogs", see Canidae, For other uses, see Dog (disambiguation).

-The dog (Carls familiaris when considered a distinct species or Carls fau.pus familiaris when considered a subspecies of the woll)^[5] is a member of the genus can iscanica, which forms part of the woll-like candic,^[5] and is the most widely abundant terrestrial cambure, [fillipsize]^[5].
-The dog and the extant gray wolf are sister taxes^[5].
-The dog was the extant gray wolf are sister taxes^[5].
-The dog was the first species to be domesticated. [fillipsize] which implies that the direct ancestor of the dog is extinct. ^[5] The dog was the first species to be domesticated. ^[5] and has been selectively bred over millennia for various behaviors, sensory capabilities, and physical attributes. ^[5]
+The dog (Carls familiaris when considered a distinct species or Carls fau.pus familiaris when considered a subspecies of the woll)^[5] is a member of the genus can iscanics, which forms part of the woll-like candic,^[5] and is the most widely abundant terrestrial cambure, ^[7] [11] in the gal and the extant gray wolf are sister taxe; ^[7] [13] is a modern wolves are not closely related to the wolves that were first domesticated; ^[7] [13] which implies that the direct ancestor of the dog is extinct. ^[7] [13] he dog was the first species to be domesticated; ^[7] [14] and has been selectively bred over millennia for various behaviors, sensory capabilities, and physical attributes; ^[7] [13].

 Their long association with humans has led dogs to be uniquely attained to human behavior.
-And they are able to thrive on a starch-rich dief that vious be maintendeguate for other candiscibility Oos you widely in shape, set and colors.
-100 They oper orme many roles for humans, such as humans, bending, building loads, protection, assisting police and military, companionship and, more recently, aiding disabled people and therapeutic roles.
-This influence on human society has given them the solitized of Thum's best friends."
+We do they are able to thrive on a starch-inch diet that would be inadequate for other candids.
+We Dogs van widely in shape, serve and colors.
+We in the preferrm many roles for humans, such as humans, bearing, herding, pulled as protection, assisting police and military, comparisons part, more recently, aiding disabled people and therapeutic roles.
+This influence on human society has given them the solvinguise of humans bearing them.